 3.Y.4.1.2.1 Query Search Parameters

-The Medication Administration Performer may supply and the Medication Administration Order Placer shall be capable of processing all query parameters listed below.
+The Medication Administration Performer may supply any of the query parameters listed below, and therefore the Medication Administration Order Placer shall be capable of processing all the same query parameters.
 See http://hl7.org/implement/standards/fhir/http.html#mime-type for details on encoding.

 Medication Administration Order Placers may choose to support additional query parameters beyond the subset listed below.
-Such parameters are considered out of scope for this transaction.
+Such parameters are considered out of scope for this document.

 Table 3.Y.4.1 shows the values